 If you’re bound for Monaco in search of bargains, I’m going to have to disappoint you.
 True, there are a few ‘affordable’ shops in the Condamine/Port district.
 But key Monaco shops (mostly in Monte-Carlo’s Cercle d’Or district around Place du Casino) clothe, bejewel and otherwise complement the costliest bodies on the planet.
 Iconic Riviera will give you a preview of some shopping centers in Monaco.

 The Plush Side

-Bang in the middle of Monte Carlo, until 2019 you would have found five shopping “pavilions”, amid the palms and other exotic horticulture of the Boulingrin Gardens up from the Casino.
-Rounded and futuristic, many said their architecture was inspired by beach pebbles.
-They were taken down in the spring of 2019 and returned to a flower garden.
+Bang in the middle of Monte-Carlo, until 2019 you would have found five shopping “pavilions”, amid the palms and other exotic horticulture of the Boulingrin Gardens up from the Casino.
+Rounded and futuristic, many said that beach pebbles inspire their architecture.
+Come spring of 2019 the flower garden was back.
 The luxury designer shops moved across the street to the new ‘One’ complex.

 Meanwhile, slightly more modest budgets might move across the gardens to the Galerie Metropole (Avenue Spélugues).
 Take the escalators, just to the left of the entrance to the Metropole hotel.
 Then head down into this glam shopping center, which houses a few cafes and 80 shops on four floors.

 The big-ticket boutiques are in Monte-Carlo’s Cercle d’Or.
 Look for Avenue de Monte-Carlo, Avenue des Beaux Arts and the Allées Lumières center.